Beautiful Fall Dough Bowl Decor in 3 Minute Styles

 • Place fall scarf, like this one in the base of your vessel.
 Let it drape over the edges in a few places, with enough gathered places to get that casual, “effortless” look.

-What goes in a fall dough bowl?
+What decor to put in a dough bowl?

 • Next, add the main fall element dried gourds or pumpkins.
 I love the unique and varying shapes of the dried gourds, as well as the color.
 Add some large ones, as well as some small/medium sized ones.
 I like to add some of the dipper gourds for extra texture and shape variation.
 I especially love how the tops curl around!